-You should read the NUT outlets management and PDU notes chapter to learn more about when to use this feature.
+You should read the Configuring automatic UPS shutdowns chapter to learn more about when to use this feature.

 2.9 Network Server

 upsd is responsible for passing data from the drivers to the client programs via the network.
 It should be run immediately after upsdrvctl in your system's startup scripts.